parrt/msds501/notes/programming.md

 <img src=images/sort-names.png width=170>

-With data tables, we often sort entire rows by a specific column:
+With data tables, we often sort entire rows by a specific column.
+Here's an example that sorts a table by GPA in reverse order:

 <img src=images/sort-gpa.png width=260>